 The DOT Inspector General maintains a toll-free hotline for receiving information concerning fraud, waste, or abuse under grants and cooperative agreements.
 Such reports are kept confidential and callers may decline to give their names if they choose to remain anonymous.
 The number is: (800) 424-9071.

-The mailing address is: DOT Inspector General Hotline 1200 New Jersey Ave SE West Bldg 7th Floor Washington, DC 20590 a) Definitions.
-As used in this provision:
+The mailing address is: DOT Inspector General Hotline 1200 New Jersey Ave SE West Bldg 7th Floor Washington, DC 20590

 Email: hotline@oig.dot.gov/Hotline